Tom Fitzpatrick

 This is concept and character direction, with structural studies and form analysis.

-3D Exploration
+3D Explorations

 Include an array of: robots, pivots, rigging tests, and early models that document technical growth without forcing them into finished categories.